pgRouting/workshop/docs/source/chapters/shortest_path.rst

 .. rubric:: Walking from the Westin hotel to the Venue

+.. thumbnail:: /images/pedestrian-route1.png
+  :width: 300pt
+  :alt: From the Westin, going to the Venue

 * The pedestrian wants to go from vertex ``9411`` to vertex ``3986``.
 * The pedestrian's cost is in terms of length.
 In this case ``length``, which was calculated by osm2pgrouting, is in unit ``degrees``.